INN/docs/how-to-work-with-us/pull-requests.md

 - Any new issues or conflicts that your changes might create.
 - Screenshots or useful links to explain your PR wherever relevant

+Before submitting a PR please also make sure you have removed any debugging code (var_logs, etc.), commented out code and unnecessary code comments (such as pseudocode or your personal notes).

 ### FAQs